dgaydukov/cert-aws/sa/files/sa.md

 ###### Application Discovery Service
 ADS collects and presents data about running apps and help understand the configuration, usage, and behavior of them for migration purposes.
 With data collected by this service you can perform a TCO (Total Cost of Ownership) and calculate is it reasonable to migrate to cloud.
-There are 2 types of operation mode
+There are 2 types of operation mode:
-* agent-based - install the Application Discovery Agent on servers and virtual machines (VMs) to collect data Agent captures system configuration/performance/running processes/details of the network connections between systems Agent uses HTTPS/TLS to transmit data to the ADS
+* agent-based - install the Application Discovery Agent on servers and virtual machines (VMs) to collect data.
+Agent captures system configuration/performance/running processes/details of the network connections between systems.
-Agent can be operated in an offline test mode that writes data to a local file so customers can review collected data before enabling online mode
+Agent uses HTTPS/TLS to transmit data to the ADS.
+Agent can be operated in an offline test mode that writes data to a local file so customers can review collected data before enabling online mode.
-* agent-less - VMware customers collect VM configuration and performance profiles without deploying the AWS Application Discovery Agent on each host
+* agent-less - VMware customers collect VM configuration and performance profiles without deploying agent on each host.
 You need to install AgentLess Connector as OVA (Open Virtual Appliance) package on VMware vCenter.

 ###### Artifact
 Artifact - portal that provides customers with ability to download AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and System and Organization Control (SOC) reports.